theDisco/ebay-sdk/README.md

   - PHP 5.3.3 or greater with the following extensions:
       - cURL
       - libxml
+  - 64 bit version of PHP recommended as there are some [issues when using the SDK with 32 bit](http://devbay.net/sdk/guides/requirements/#issues).
   - SSL enabled on the cURL extension so that https requests can be made.

 ## SDK Repositories